 A veneer is a thin layer of porcelain made to fit over the front surface of a tooth, very much like a false fingernail fits over a nail.
-Sometimes a natural colour composite material is used instead of porcelain.
+Sometimes a natural color composite material is used instead of porcelain.
 It can be used for making your smile even, build up the teeth to make them bigger and fill in gaps between teeth.
-The composite veneer is not as tough as porcelain or ceramic and may discolour sooner than porcelain and ceramics and requires more cleaning.
-They do however, look very good and cost a fraction of the price.
+The composite veneer is not as tough as porcelain or ceramic and may discolor sooner than porcelain and ceramics and requires more cleaning.
+They do, however, look very good and cost a fraction of the price.

-Veneers can improve the colours, shape and position of teeth.
+Veneers can improve the colors, shape, and position of teeth.

 Veneers can protect teeth from further damage caused by acid in foods and drinks or from acids in the stomach that cause the teeth to wear away.
 The teeth become thin and weak and can be protected by veneers.